 As a business owner in Utah, understanding the complete annual report process is crucial for maintaining compliance and avoiding penalties that can affect your ability to operate legally in the state.

-Utah requires annual reports from all business entities operating in the state, regardless of whether they're domestic or foreign entities.
+Utah requires annual reports from all registered business entities on file with the Division, regardless of whether they're domestic or foreign entities.
 This requirement applies to both domestic entities and those completing Utah foreign registration to operate in the state.

 Entities required to file include: